SAP/task-explorer/packages/task_contrib_types/README.md

 ## Usage

-This package only exports TypeScript definitions, See See [api.d.ts](./api.d.ts) for the full definitions.
+This package only exports TypeScript definitions,
+See [api.d.ts](./api.d.ts) for the full definitions.

 ## Support